 The Corporation runs its business in different countries and strives to run its business in as tax efficient a manner as possible.
-The tax systems in certain of these countries are complicated and subject to changes.
-For this reason, future negative effects on the result of the Corporation due to changes in tax regulations cannot be excluded.
+The Corporation is potentially subject to taxes (including income taxes and mineral taxes), various fees and royalties imposed by various levels of government across the jurisdiction in which it operates.
+The laws imposing these taxes, fees and royalties and the manner in which they are administered may in the future be changed or interpreted in a manner that materially and adversely affects our business, financial position and results of operations.
 Repatriation of earnings to Canada from other countries may be subject to withholding taxes.
 The Corporation has no control over withholding tax rates.